MicrosoftDocs/customer-insights/ci-docs/audience-insights/predict-customer-lifetime-value.md

 1. Configure the relationship from your customer activity entity to the *Customer* entity.

-    .
-Select the field that identifies the customer in the customer activity table.
+    1. Select the field that identifies the customer in the customer activity table.
 It can be directly related to the primary customer ID of your *Customer* entity.
-    - Select the *Customer* entity that matches your primary *Customer* entity.
+    1. Select the *Customer* entity that matches your primary *Customer* entity.
-    -Enter a name that describes the relationship.
+    1. Enter a name that describes the relationship.

    :::image type="content" source="media/clv-additional-data.png" alt-text="Image of the step in the configuration flow to add additional data and configure the activity with filled in examples.":::